icgc-argo/argo-docs/docs/submission/validating-molecular-data.md

 ```
 ### Scriptable Location Validation

-If your data files are located in a different directory than where the metadata payloads are listed, and you do NOT want to re-organize them into the above structured directory, you can use the '-d' option to provide the data files location.
+If data files are located in a different directory than where the metadata payloads are listed, and you do NOT want to reorganize them into the above structured directory, you can use the '-d' option to provide the data files location.
 You can also use this to validate all metadata payloads in a directory at once using a wildcard.

 For example:
 ![Example Non-Directory Structure](/assets/submission/molecular_submission_validation_directory_all_files.png)